analogwp/analogwp-templates/readme.txt

 == Description ==

+✨ Have you seen our brand new launch?
+[Custom Library for Elementor](https://analogwp.com/custom-library-for-elementor/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme)

 [Style Kits](https://analogwp.com/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=analogwp) extends the flexibility of Elementor theme styles with more global design controls, and introduces the most advanced container-based pattern library and theme style presets that will jumpstart your design process in Elementor.

 Style Kits creates the foundation for a design framework that will help you create better, more consistent websites with Elementor.